-A.1 Brexit: the United Kingdom's exit from the European Union
+A.2 Brexit: the United Kingdom's exit from the European Union

-Following the UK's decision to leave the European Union on 23 June 2016 and the triggering of Article 50 by the British government at the end of March 2017, the official date of exit of the United Kingdom from the European Union initially set at 29 March 2019 was initially postponed to 31 October 2019 and finally took place on 31 January 2020.
-The exit of the United Kingdom from the European Union at the end of January 2020 will be followed by a transition period ending, at the earliest, on 31 December 2020.
-In this context, uncertainties remain regarding the commercial agreements that will concluded between the United Kingdom and the European Union.
+Following the decision of the referendum of 23 June 2016 and the triggering of Article 50 by the British government at the end of March 2017, the official exit of the United Kingdom from the European Union took place on 31 January 2020 with a Transition Period that ended on 31 December 2020.
+On 24 December 2020, the United Kingdom and the European Union concluded an agreement on their future trade relations.
+The UK Government indicated that the application of the new border control arrangements would be phased in during the first half of 2021.